-Droppers have advanced considerably since their release and nowadays we’re seeing big travel-drops of 210mm, seamless wireless electronic actuation and bulletproof longevity, but which post is truly the best?
-Bike Perfect has compiled a guide that includes all the information you need.
+Droppers have advanced considerably since their release and nowadays we’re seeing big travel drops of 210mm, seamless wireless electronic actuation, and bulletproof longevity, but which post is truly the best?
+Bike Perfect has been testing the best models and compiled a guide with all the necessary information.

-If you’re an XC or gravel rider who’s looking to reap the benefits of a dropper, make sure to check out our guide to the best short-travel dropper posts.
+If you’re an XC or gravel rider looking to reap the benefits of a dropper, check out our guide to the best short-travel dropper posts.

 Best dropper posts